Phillip and Patricia Frost Museum of Science

-The Patricia and Phillip Frost Museum of Science has been inspiring local communities and educating the public on all things related to science since 1949.
+The Phillip and Patricia Frost Museum of Science has been inspiring local communities and educating the public on all things related to science since 1949.
 Formerly known as the Miami Science Museum, this museum first started as the “Junior Museum of Miami,” though nowadays it caters to all ages and tastes.
-Including the Space-Transit Planetarium, a Wildlife Center and Clinic, and a myriad of interactive science exhibits and special programs, a trip to the Patricia and Phillip Frost Museum of Science is like traveling to the largest educational and interactive toy store (with science as the main topic).
+Including the Frost Planetarium, a 500,000-gallon aquarium, and a myriad of interactive science exhibits and special programs, a trip to the Patricia and Phillip Frost Museum of Science is like traveling to the largest educational and interactive toy store (with science as the main topic).
 Discover life underneath the waves at the Sea Lab, explore hurricanes and Florida weather with the “Water, Wind, and Weather: Miami in a Changing Climate” exhibit, or learn about the principles of energy through an interconnected labyrinth of hands-on activities in the Energy Tracker.
-No matter the age, there are engaging and inspirational science and technology activities to enjoy at the Patricia and Phillip Frost Museum of Science.
+No matter the age, there are engaging and inspirational science and technology activities to enjoy at the Phillip and Patricia Frost Museum of Science.

 Backstory and Context